Byron/dua-cli/README.md

  * [ ] Evaluate unit coloring - can we highlight different units better, make them stick out?

+#### ✅ v2.1.9 - improved handling of broken symlinks

+* during symlink deletion, now broken symlinks will be deleted as expected.
+* always return to the previous terminal screen so the TUI doesn't stick to the current one.
+* display broken symlinks on the first level of iteration.

 #### ✅ v2.1.8 - don't follow symbolic links when deleting directories

 [A critical bug was discovered](https://github.com/Byron/dua-cli/issues/24) which would lead to deletion